atsb/Hiigara/README.md

 Linux users, place the data in the same directory as your binary. macOS users, place the data in the 'Resources' directory inside the App Bundle.

+# Data files you need

+Homeworld.big
+HW_Comp.vce
+HW_Music.wxd
+Update.big

+Please also include the HomeworldSDL.big file where it is as this is needed for 64bit support.
+This file modifies the pointers from the Homeworld.big file that aren't 64bit clean (and cannot be since it is a proprietary commercial file).

 # Building

 Linux users should perform